GJ 3929 b: Orbit

 GJ 3929 b orbits its star at a distance of 0.0252 AU, which makes it located in its host star's "Venus zone", a region where rocky planets might have runaway greenhouse conditions like Venus.
 GJ 3929 b completes an orbit around its star every 2 days, 14 hours and 47 minutes (2.616 days).

-Atmosphere
+Atmosphere and surface

 The high density of GJ 3929 b does not suggest a dense atmosphere.
 Atmospheric scenarios such as a thin atmosphere of volatiles, a thin atmosphere of silicate enriched in refractory elements, or even no atmosphere at all are plausible.
-Due to its proximity to its star, GJ 3929 b has probably already lost much of its atmosphere since its formation.
+Due to its proximity to its host star, GJ 3929 b has probably already lost much of its atmosphere since its formation.

-GJ 3929 b has been studied with the James Webb Space Telescope in the search for an atmosphere.
-The search yield no detected molecular features, which rule out certain compositions such as a thick atmosphere rich in carbon dioxide.
-The observations also measured the dayside temperature, which is consistent with that of a zero-albedo planet with no heat distribution, and indicate that GJ 3929 b is likely a bare rock.
+GJ 3929 b has been studied with the James Webb Space Telescope (JWST) in the search for an atmosphere.
+The search yield no detected molecular features, which rule out certain compositions such as a thick atmosphere rich in carbon dioxide (CO_{2}).
+The observations also measured the dayside temperature, which is consistent with that of a zero-albedo planet with no heat distribution, and indicates that GJ 3929 b is likely a bare rock.
+On the other hand, according to a 2026 study which also made use of JWST, the dayside temperature of GJ 3929 b is consistent with both airless and thin-atmosphere scenarios (such as an oxygen-rich, CO_{2}-poor atmosphere).

+If GJ 3929 b is an airless planet, its surface is most likely covered with either crushed dunite rock or slab-form granite rock, based on secondary eclipse observations.